Domingo Pérez Cáceres: Biography

-He was born on November 10, 1892 in Güímar (Tenerife).
+He was born on November 10, 1892, in Güímar (Tenerife).
 After studying at the Seminary priestly of Tenerife, he had many important positions, including the rector of the town of Güímar and dean of the Cathedral of La Laguna.

 On 21 September 1916 Bishop Nicolás Rey y Redondo gave the order of presbyter, which led him to hold the office of vicar general of the diocese, which he held for twelve years.
-On September 21, 1947 Don Domingo was consecrated Bishop of Tenerife by Pope Pius XII.
+On September 21, 1947, Don Domingo was consecrated Bishop of Tenerife by Pope Pius XII.
 It was the eighth bishop of Tenerife.

 It was subsequently named Hijo Predilecto of Güímar and the province of Santa Cruz de Tenerife.
 He was also named adoptive son of the municipalities of the diocese of San Cristóbal de La Laguna, and adopted son of Los Realejos in the same year.

-Párez Cáceres died on August 1, 1961. hundreds of telegrams were sent in the Canary Islands and even from other parts of Spain.
+Pérez Cáceres died on August 1, 1961. hundreds of telegrams were sent in the Canary Islands and even from other parts of Spain.
 He was buried in the Basilica of Candelaria.